 A: There are no similarities between the Justisse and the Rhythm Methods.
 The Rhythm Method makes mathematical projections based on past menstrual cycle history to predict future fertile and infertile phases of the menstrual cycle.
 These predictions, though occasionally right, in general do not accurately reflect your current cycle; thus the low rate of success of the Rhythm Method.
-The Justisse Method teaches a woman how to determine the status of her fertility through daily observations of her body’s signs of fertility.
+The Justisse Method teaches a person how to determine the status of their fertility through daily observations of their body’s signs of fertility.
 You will always know if you are fertile right now, today.
 You won’t need to wonder and guess.

 A: Even if your menstrual cycles vary in length, the Justisse Method will teach you how to reliably observe your symptoms of fertility.

 Q: What about “Safe Sex” practices?

 A: Justisse, like many other fertility awareness methods, is not a barrier method, and therefore does not provide protection against sexually transmitted diseases.
 If you are unsure of your health status – or that of your partner – seek medical guidance, and use protection (see our LINKS section for more information).
 Confidential counseling and testing is available in most communities.

 Q: What is a menstrual cycle?

 A: A normal menstrual cycle is determined by a series of events, with accompanying signs and symptoms that unfold daily.
 A menstrual cycle is made up of the following events: menstruation, follicle and egg development (accompanied by changes in the cervix and the appearance of cervical mucus) ovulation, development of the corpus luteum (accompanied by changes in the cervix and absence of cervical mucus) changes in the uterine lining both before and after ovulation, changes in the basal body temperature.
-There are other more subtle body events that women also learn to recognize, such as ovulatory pain, or changes in cervical position and texture, among others.
+There are other more subtle body events that can also be learned, such as ovulatory pain, or changes in cervical position and texture, among others.

 Q: How can I assess my own fertility?